madajaju/edgemere/docs-md/actors/datasteward/index.md

 ---
 layout: default
-title: Actor Data Steward
+title: Data Steward
 permalink: actor-datasteward
+parent: All Actors
 ---

 # Data Steward

-Long description Continued on next line
+Responsible for the governance of data in their organization.
+They implement policies established by the CDO.